YCC Level2: Cabin Keelboat (GibSea) Course

 - returning into the harbour by engine and by sail.

-Use of the spinnaker is not part of this course, but you should feel
+Use of the spinnaker is not part of this course, but you should feel free to ask your teacher to demonstrate this technique.

 You will, as a rule, have one practical class per week between 18:00 and 20:30.